 1. Don’t skimp on sleep.

 A very recent study found that among older women, those who got more sleep were more likely to have satisfying sex lives.
 And this will blow your mind: past research has shown having sex may help you get to sleep, too.
 In other words, you should probably get started on the most amazing life ever—a never-ending perfect sex-sleep cycle.

 RELATED: 6 Tips for Better Sleep

-- Be nice.
 Really, it’s that simple.
 One study found that people who behave altruistically (you know, like a human you want to be around) have more sex.
-Don’t worry, you don’t have to keep it going once you’re in bed…if nice is not exactly a word you’d use to describe your style is between the sheets.
+Don’t worry, you don’t have to keep it going once you’re in bed…if nice is not exactly a word you’d use to describe your style in between the sheets.